xbeat/Machine-Learning/README.md

 Introduction to Step-by-Step Diffusion Models

 Diffusion models are a class of generative models that learn to gradually denoise data.
 They start with pure noise and iteratively refine it into a desired output.
 This process mimics the reverse of a diffusion process, where a clean signal is progressively corrupted with noise.

+## The Power of Decision Trees in AI

+Decision Tree Fundamentals

+A decision tree is a hierarchical model that makes sequential decisions based on feature values, splitting the data into increasingly homogeneous subsets.
+The tree consists of nodes representing decision points, branches encoding feature conditions, and leaf nodes containing predictions.

 ## Polars A Beginners Guide to the Python Dataframe Library